 Oil jumps after rout on stimulus hopes, Russian signal on OPEC talks

-Oil prices jumped by around 8% on Tuesday a day after the biggest rout in nearly 30 years as investors eyed the possibility of economic stimulus and Russia signalled that talks with OPEC remained possible.
+Oil prices jumped by more than 7% on Tuesday, bouncing from the biggest rout in nearly 30 years a day earlier, as the possibility of economic stimulus encouraged buying, and Russia signaled that it may yet hold talks with OPEC about cooperation on output cuts.

-U.S. President Donald Trump on Monday said he will be taking "major" steps to gird the U.S. economy against the impact of the spreading coronavirus outbreak, while Japan's government plans to spend more than $4 billion in a second package of steps to cope with the virus.
-Brent crude futures were up $2.80, around 8%, to $37.16 a barrel by 1354 GMT, after hitting a session high of $38.22 a barrel.
+On Monday, U.S. President Donald Trump pledged "major" steps to gird the U.S. economy against the impact of the spreading coronavirus outbreak.
+Japan's government said it planned to spend more than $4 billion in a second package of steps to cope with the virus.
+Oil, which plunged about 25% on Monday, rebounded on Tuesday along with equities and other financial markets. .

-Trading volumes in the front-month for both contracts hit record highs in the previous session after three years of cooperation between Saudi Arabia and Russia and other major oil producers to limit supply fell apart on Friday, triggering a price war for market share.
+Trading volumes in the front-month for both contracts hit record highs on Monday after Saudi Arabia, Russia and other major oil producers ended three years of cooperation to limit supply and started a price war for market share.
 Saudi, the world's biggest oil exporter, escalated tensions with plans to supply 12.3 million barrels per day (bpd) in April, well above current production levels of 9.7 million bpd, Saudi Aramco CEO Amin Nasser said on Tuesday.

-April's crude supply will be "300,000 barrels per day over the company’s maximum sustained capacity of 12 million bpd," Nasser said in a statement received by Reuters.
-Price pared gains by over a $1 on the news.
+"Oil prices have managed to hold on to some gains despite Saudi Arabia's announcement to open the floodgates in April," Rystad's Tonhaugen said, noting "Saudi Arabia is not bluffing and the market will feel it next month."
+Russian oil minister Alexander Novak said he did not rule out joint measures with OPEC to stabilize the market, adding that the next OPEC+ meeting was planned for May-June.

-China, the world's second-largest oil consumer, is trying to get people in hard-hit Hubei province back to work by using a mobile phone-based monitoring system that will allow people to travel within the province.
-Crude was also supported by hopes for a settlement to the price war and potential U.S. output cuts, although analysts warned gains may be temporary as oil demand continues to be hit by the virus outbreak, which has spread beyond China and prompted Italy to implement a nationwide lockdown.
+"If the ultimate Russian goal is to do irreparable damage to U.S. shale, oil prices need to stay near their crash lows a lot longer," said Edward Moya, senior market analysts at OANDA in New York, noting "OPEC+ is dead and OPEC itself is at risk of losing more members."
+With oil erasing over a third of its value this week, OPEC members were bleeding over $500 million a day in lost revenue, according to Reuters calculations.

-U.S. shale producers rushed to deepen spending cuts and could reduce production after OPEC's decision to pump full bore into a global market hit by shrinking demand.
-"When you look at the leverage the industry is in, at prices of around $30, it's not profitable," said Jonathan Barratt, chief investment officer Probis Group.
+U.S. shale producers, including Occidental Petroleum Corp , rushed to deepen spending cuts and could reduce production.
+Crude prices drew some support from this, although analysts expect global oil demand will continue to slump during the outbreak, which has spread beyond China and prompted Italy to implement a nationwide lockdown.

-(Additional reporting by Jessica Jaganathan in Singapore; editing by Jason Neely and Louise Heavens)
+(Additional reporting by Ahmad Ghaddar in London and Jessica Jaganathan in Singapore; editing by Jason Neely, Louise Heavens and David Gregorio)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)